Type of Policy

 Reason for Policy

+The Responsible Conduct of Research (RCR) is an essential component of the education and training of researchers.
 As a premier technological university at the cutting edge of education, research, and innovation, the Georgia Institute of Technology (Georgia Tech) is committed to providing leadership in the realm of ethics and RCR.
-RCR training is central to Georgia Tech’s mission to ensure that students are prepared with the knowledge and skills necessary to conduct themselves professionally and with integrity.
-Consequently, Georgia Tech enacted the RCR Academic Policy for Doctoral Students described here.
+RCR education is central to Georgia Tech’s mission to ensure that doctoral students and other researchers are prepared with the knowledge and skills necessary to conduct themselves professionally and with integrity.

 Policy Statement